 I have no agenda when recommending gear.
 I have nothing to gain from it.
 I just want my hunters to have the best opportunity possible at being successful.
 True salesmen are trying to make a living selling product, I'm trying to make my livelihood come a little easier.
 Good gear does that.
 It's pretty interesting to see what a day in the life of a guide looks like and how much we really do put our gear to the test.

 Access restricted?
-Only ZEISS verified pros get this deal.
+Only ZEISS verified insiders get this deal.
 Get verified & apply to ZEISS.

 There are over 10,000 outfitters in the U.S., Canada and Africa combined.
 Using conservative numbers, I will say each outfitter employs four guides.
 That's roughly 50,000 people recommending products, or if you will, selling them.
 Can you imagine having a sales force of 50,000 people?
 And at the same time, you’re not having to write a check or worry about health insurance!
 That's what pro guides do for the hunting industry.